Travel Inspiration

 Bonifacio - Corsica

-The final one of the best places to visit in the South of France is Bonifacio and the surrounding areas, including Figari, Sotta, and Porto-Vecchio.
+The last place of these South of France best places to visit is Bonifacio and the surrounding areas, including Figari, Sotta, and Porto-Vecchio.

 Bonifacio is on the southern tip of Corsica, one of the French islands in the Mediterranean Sea.
-When you visit, you should be sure to check out the citadel overlooking the cliffs, the old town, and the area by the water and the port.
+When you visit, you should check out the citadel overlooking the cliffs, the Old Town, and the port.

-And there you have it, our list of best places to go in South of France, which one would you like to visit next?
+And there you have it, the list of the best places to visit in South of France for a memorable trip.
+Which South of France destinations would you like to visit next?

 Back to Homepage